Garulfo: Publication and Reception

 Garulfo's six volumes were published in French by Delcourt between 1995 and 2002 in the Terres de Legends collection.
 An omnibus edition was published for Book I in 2003 and Book II in 2004.
 Two special large format, black and white collectors editions were released in 2014 by Snorgleux Editions.
 The series was pre-published in BoDoï as well as Pavilion Rouge.
 More than 743,000 copies of Garulfo and De cape et de crocs, Ayroles' other flagship series, had been sold by 2006.
-Book I has been published in Italian and Korean while both I and II are available in German (Bielefeld Splitter), Danish, and Dutch (Zelhem).
+Book I has been published in Italian and Korean while both I and II are available in German, Danish, and Dutch (Zelhem).

 In 1998 writer Alain Ayroles won the Petit Robert prize for best comics writer at Quai des Bulles for Garulfo and De cape et de crocs.
 By 2000 Garulfo had reached "cruising speed" with a solid fanbase and by 2006 had become instrumental in Delcourt's ongoing publishing success story.
 Readers in France have consistently awarded Garulfo 5-star reviews throughout its publication, including for the omnibus editions that were released after the series was completed.

 In 2009 at the Angoulême International Comics Festival artwork from Garulfo was displayed as part of the "Theatre of marvels" exhibition.